complexcodeinfo/complexcodeinfo.github.io/index.markdown

 # The definition

-> "Complex code" an expression of a state of mind of a software engineer towards source code of a codebase in a given timeframe .
+> "Complex code" is an expression of a state of mind of a software engineer towards source code of a codebase in a given timeframe.

 # The software engineer
 A person, who poses expertise and skill to modify data and instractions for a computer to operate.